ShadowsocksR-Live/shadowsocksr-native/README.md

 ## Advanced usage

-The latest shadowsocks-libev has provided a transparent mode.
+The latest shadowsocks-libev has provided a *redir* mode.
 You can configure your linux based box or router to proxy all tcp traffic transparently.

     # Create new chain
     root@Wrt:~# iptables -t nat -N SHADOWSOCKS